 Our website and Sanctuary are currently under construction so please give us a call at 765-969-4782 before dropping by.

 Liberty Acres is a 22 acre sanctuary devoted to enriching the lives of dogs as they wait for a "forever family".
-We are still under construction but when we are finished we hope to provide a loving and homelike environment to special needs dogs.
-Most come from other shelters where time is limited and resources are in short supply.
+We are still under construction but when we are finished we hope to provide a loving and homelike environment to senior and special needs dogs.
+Most of our dog come from other shelters where time is limited and resources are in short supply.

 While at Liberty Acres, dogs enjoy accommodations in cozy, tiny homes with access to a doggy door and a fenced in area.
 There are trained staff that live on the property, therefore the dogs never feel alone.
 We are still under construction and the dogs are a big help, well they think so.